-The STATUS pin can be brought out to header J1 instead of the PE7 pin as explained in Appendix A.6.
+The SMODE and STATUS pins can be brought out to header J1 instead of the PE5, PE6, and PE7 pin with the jumper settings described in Appendix A.5-this option is reserved for future use.

-/RESET_IN is normally associated with the programming port, but may be used as an external input to reset the Rabbit 4000 microprocessor and the RCM4400W memory. /RESET_OUT is an output from the reset circuitry that can be used to reset other peripheral devices.
+/RESET_IN is normally associated with the programming port, but may be used as an external input to reset the Rabbit 5000 microprocessor and the RCM5400W memory. /RESET_OUT is an output from the reset circuitry that can be used to reset other peripheral devices.